-While many American students embraced anti-Nazi activism at their colleges and universities, other sources in this collection illustrate that some responded to the threats posed by Nazi Germany with apathy and—in some cases—even sympathy.
+While many American students embraced anti-Nazi activism at their colleges and universities, other sources in this collection illustrate that some responded to the threats posed by Nazi Germany with disinterest and—in some cases—even sympathy.
 This photograph captures members of one fraternity at the University of Illinois using the annual homecoming celebration to make light of the outbreak of war in Europe.
-A letter from a group of Yale University students to famous aviator and isolationist political figure Charles Lindbergh shortly after the outbreak of World War II reveals the students' opposition to conflict with Nazi Germany and their desire to keep the US out of another war in Europe.9 Anti-interventionist and even pro-Nazi attitudes found support from professors and officials who pursued warm relations with universities in Nazi Germany—particularly at elite institutions.
-In some cases, antisemitism at the highest levels of university administrations encouraged the marginalization of Jews on American campuses.10
+A letter from a group of Yale University students to famous aviator and isolationist political figure Charles Lindbergh shortly after the outbreak of World War II reveals the students' opposition to conflict with Nazi Germany and their desire to keep the US out of another war in Europe.8 Anti-interventionist and even pro-Nazi attitudes found support from professors and officials who pursued warm relations with universities in Nazi Germany—particularly at elite institutions.
+In some cases, antisemitism at the highest levels of university administrations encouraged the marginalization of Jews on American campuses.9

 Like most US citizens, American college students' reactions to the rise of the Nazi regime shifted with events abroad and the United States’ position on the international stage.
-During the 1930s, students reacted to the emergence of the Nazi regime in European politics, a refugee crisis created by the persecution of Jews in Germany, and the prospect of another world war sparked by Nazi aggression.
+During the 1930s, students reacted to the emergence of the Nazi regime in European politics, as well as a refugee crisis created by the persecution of Jews in Germany and the prospect of another world war sparked by Nazi aggression.
 Strong support for US involvement in the conflict emerged among almost all segments of American society in the 1940s—particularly after the US entered World War II following the attack on Pearl Harbor in December 1941.
-American colleges and universities directly contributed to the war effort, and many young men and women left their schools to serve in the military.10 Reacting to news of the war's devastation and growing awareness of Nazi crimes, student groups such as the University of Michigan's Committee for Displaced Students organized efforts to aid the wave of Displaced Persons fleeing postwar Europe.
+American colleges and universities directly contributed to the war effort, and many young men and women left their schools to serve in the military.11 Reacting to news of the war's devastation and growing awareness of Nazi crimes, student groups such as the University of Michigan's Committee for Displaced Students organized efforts to aid the wave of Displaced Persons fleeing postwar Europe.

-Young people at US colleges and universities in this era pursued their education amidst unprecedented conflict and destruction.
+Young people at US colleges and universities in this era pursued their education amid unprecedented conflict and destruction.
 Reeling from the Great Depression, the American public remained skeptical of US involvement in foreign affairs and was resistant to admitting immigrants to the United States.
 Beginning in the early 1930s, American college and university students began examining the moral and political questions raised by the rise of Nazism, the threat of another world war, and the persecution and murder of European Jews.
 Many students took action by joining demonstrations, organizing on campus, or writing in their schools' newspapers.
 Some students simply believed that the Nazi program did not pose an immediate threat to the United States.
 The sources featured in this collection capture the diversity of these responses and reflect the traditions and experiences that helped to shape them.